YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/index.md

 * CircleCI’s continuous integration and delivery platform helps software teams rapidly release code  by automating the build, test, and deploy process.

-* CircleCI was founded in 2011 and  raised 28 millon dollars in funding.
+* CircleCI was founded in 2011 and  raised 28 million dollars in funding.

+## CircleCI Features

+* Source code
+   * Smooth integration between CircleCI and Version Control system makes it easy to write source code and manage it.

+* Resolving Dependencies
+   * CircleCI uses language-specific tools like rvm and virtualenv to ensure dependencies are installed into an isolated environment.

+* Testing
+   * From unit tests with RSpec to integration tests using Docker Compose, you can run  variety of test scenarios right on CircleCI.

+* Debug
+   * CircleCI gives SSH access to any build.
+This makes debugging process very easy.

+* Deploy
+   * CircleCI lets you deploy to anything from your own datacenter to a Heroku cluster with a little customization.

+* Collaborations
+   * We can iIntegrate CircleCI with Slack,HipChat,Jira and communicate our build and test information.

 ## CircleCI Users